KirkFord/CMPT-489-Project/README.md

-# CMPT 389 Project - Image Recolorization for Use in Creative Domains
+# CMPT 489 Project - Image Recolorization for Use in Creative Domains

+## Contents
+Supplementary scripts: scripts I used to test color extraction, create datasets, or create visualizers for certain models.

+Use PaletteNet: contains an adversarial and non-adversarial user implementation of the models i trained in pytorch.
+Instructions on how to use below.

+Use Photo Recoloring: contains everything needed to run my modified version of the photo recoloring algorithm.
+Instructions on how to use below.

 ## Installation
 Main model: if you wish to run the .py implementation, please run the following in your terminal/anaconda distribution